lightningkite/mirror-kotlin/README.md

 # Runtime

-The runtime contains the interfaces that will be implemented by the generated reflected data, as well as a serialization/deserialization system.
+The runtime contains the interfaces that will be implemented by the plugin, as well as a serialization/deserialization system.

 ```kotlin
 JsonSerialization.write(4, Int::class.type) // Yields "4"